Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation

-Figure ~\ref{fig:good_case_1} illustrates a scenario where QSGNN achieves recall@5 of 1.0 with correct answer generation, while HippoRAG2 fails.
-The 4-hop question requires understanding composite semantics: \textbf{i)} ``the only group larger than'' corresponds to ``the world's second largest recorded music company'', \textbf{ii)} ``the headquarters of'' refers to ``based in Santa Monica, California'' and \textbf{iii)} ``the explorer reach the city'' denotes ``set foot in the area was the party of explorer Gaspar de Portola''.
-QSGNN successfully identifies the critical documents describing Sony Music Entertainment's ranking, location and the city information, whereas HippoRAG2 erroneously retrieves information about Jive Records' headquarters.
-This failure stems from HippoRAG2's selection of seed nodes (``headquarter'', ``located in'') without high-level contextual information.
-The case validates Multi-L KG's semantic modeling capability and query alignment's effectiveness in filtering misinformation.
+Figure ~\ref{fig:good_case_1} and Figure ~\ref{fig:good_case_2} show two good cases where Quest-GNN achieves recall@5 of 1.0 with correct answer generation while retrieval of HippoRAG2 is inaccurate.
+Quest-GNN successfully identifies the critical understanding composite semantics (For example, ``the headquarters of'' refers to ``based in Santa Monica, California'' in case 1), and integrates evidence across multiple documents (For example, biographical data:``born in South Carolina'', state capital history:``Columbia became capital in 1786'', and geographic relationships:``Forest Acres borders Columbia'' in case 2).
+But HippoRAG2 fails to select the right seed nodes without high-level contextual information.
+These two cases show Multi-L KG's semantic modeling capability and question alignment's effectiveness in filtering misinformation and understanding of contextual information comprehensively.

-\textbf{Good Case 2}.
-Figure ~\ref{fig:good_case_2} shows QSGNN achieving perfect recall@5 while retrieval of HippoRAG2 is inaccurate.
-For the 4-hop question about Andrew Deveaux's birthplace, QSGNN integrates evidence across multiple documents and each document describes one key evidence for the question: \textbf{i)} biographical data (``born in South Carolina''), \textbf{ii)} state capital history (``Columbia became capital in 1786''), and \textbf{iii)} geographic relationships (``Forest Acres borders Columbia'').
-The successful retrieval is due to the query-alignment and comprehensive understanding of contextual information.
-However, HippoRAG2 incorrectly retrieves Savannah county information due to over-reliance on ``county'' and ``located on'' seed nodes.

-\textbf{Good Case 3}.
-Figure ~\ref{fig:good_case_3} presents a good case of QSGNN where it retrieves correctly and gives the correct answer but HippoRAG2 can't answer correctly because of the inaccurate retrieval.
-In this case, QSGNN successfully find the snippets for the ``where the Yongle Emperor greeted the Karmapa'', ``the capitol city of Yaxing Coach's headquarters location'' and the history information about ``Yangzhou'', which is the combination results of Multi-L KG and query-specific aggregation.
-HippoRAG2 retrieves redundant Sino-Tibetan relations documents.
-The failure occurs because HippoRAG2 prioritizes high PPR scores for entities ``Yongle Emperor'' and ``Karmapa'' without considering their contextual relationships.